-• Design Phase: Changes to the existing design phase are anticipated for buildings and climates that would newly require heat recovery ventilators.
+- Design Phase: Changes to the existing design phase are anticipated for buildings and climates that would newly require heat recovery ventilators.
 The design team must be aware of the new code changes and properly size, design, and control the systems.
-This would increase the size of the air handling units, so coordination with the architects for mechanical room space and structural engineers for loads is anticipated.

-- Permit Application Phase: The changes to the compliance document NRCC-MCH-E reflect the code change requirements.
-The permit reviewer would need to know if a particular air handler would require an energy recovery device and check if the building is designing the air system in compliance with the new code based on the hours of operation of the building, climate zone, and characteristics of the air handler.
-Performance compliance applications that choose to use heat recovery would also need to have the system design checked. - Construction Phase: The proposed changes require mechanical subcontractors to be able to properly install heat recovery ventilators and operate as required by code. - Inspection Phase: The inspector must check if the heat recovery ventilator is certified by AHRI and passes the minimum allowed energy recovery ratio for the net sensible energy recovery.
+This would increase the size of the air handling units, so coordination with the architects for mechanical room space and structural engineers for loads is anticipated. - Permit Application Phase: The changes to the compliance document NRCC-MCH-E reflect the code change requirements.
+The permit reviewer would need to know if a particular air handler would require an energy recovery device and check if the building is designing the air system in compliance with the new code based on the hours of operation of the building (to determine whether 1) the building falls above or below the 8,000 hours per year threshold or 2) the building falls below the 20 hours per week threshold and qualifies for an exception), climate zone, and characteristics of the air handler.
+Performance compliance applications that choose to use heat recovery would also need to have the system design checked. - Construction Phase: The proposed changes require mechanical subcontractors to be able to properly install heat recovery ventilators and operate as required by code. - Inspection Phase: The inspector must check if the exhaust air heat recovery device meets the minimum allowed energy recovery ratio for the net sensible energy recovery.
 During the acceptance testing, the inspector needs to make sure the heat recovery ventilator is working properly.
 The inspector must also make sure the heat recovery ventilator is not interfering with the economizer controls that would increase heating or cooling energy.